bemnet16/bemnet16/README.md

 <p>
   <p width="50%">
-I'm a driven and ambitious software engineer known for my hands-on project experience and dedication to innovative solutions.
+I'm a driven and ambitious software engineer and penetration tester known for my hands-on project experience and dedication to innovative solutions.
 With a strong focus on goal-oriented outcomes and a talent for adapting quickly to new technologies, I thrive in collaborative environments, valuing teamwork and open communication.
 My approach combines effective time management, open-mindedness, and strategic decision-making, making me a reliable and dynamic contributor to any tech team.
   </p>
 </p>